HyperTag/documentation/src/content/cloud-destinations/hotjar.md

 ## Getting Started with Hotjar and MetaRouter

 Hotjar automatically tracks visits and bound page events that you've defined in your Hotjar account.
-When MetaRouter loads the Hotjar snippet, the trigers that you've defined in your Hotjar profile are automatically placed on your website and will function normally.
+When MetaRouter loads the Hotjar snippet, the triggers that you've defined in your Hotjar profile are automatically placed on your website and will function normally.

 All you need to do to start using Hotjar with MetaRouter is input your `Hotjar Snippet Version` and your `Hotjar ID` in the MetaRouter UI.
 Both of these items can be found within your Hotjar account.